openstreams/wflow/doc/faq.rst

 ..
 [6] *in some areas the mass balance error seems large* The simple explicit solution of most models can cuase this, especially when parameter values are outside the nomally used range and with large timsteps.
-For example, setting the soil depth to zero will usually cuase large errors.
+For example, setting the soil depth to zero will usually cause large errors.
    The solution is usually to check the parameters throughout the model.